MattRyanCo/simple-urls-legacy/readme.txt

 === Simple URLs Legacy ===
-Contributors: rynonet
-Donate link: https://mattryan.co/go/plugin-donate-link/
+Contributors: rynonet, nathanrice, studiopress, cliffpaulick, marksabbath, modernnerd Donate link: https://mattryan.co/go/plugin-donate-link/
 Tags: redirect, click tracking, custom post types Requires at least: 5.9
-Tested up to: 6.4.1
+Tested up to: 6.7.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simple URLs Legacy is a fork of the orignial plugin by Nathan Rice and Studiopress team.
-As such, it is a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects, as it was meant to be.
+Simple URLs Legacy is a fork of the plugin by Nathan Rice.
+A URL management system to create, manage, and track outbound links from your site.

 == Description ==

-Simple URLs Legacy is a fork of the orignial plugin by Nathan Rice and Studiopress team.
-As such, it is a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects, as it was meant to be.
+Simple URLs Legacy is a fork of the plugin by Nathan Rice.
+A URL management system to create, manage, and track outbound links from your site.
 == Usage ==

 Simple URLs Legacy adds a new custom post type to your admin menu, where you can create, edit, delete, and manage URLs.
 It stores click counts in the form of a custom field on that custom post type, so it scales really well.